 Security Deposit Limit

-However, a new bill was signed in October of 2023 that limits security deposits to one month's rent for both furnished and unfurnished units.
-This new limit will take effect in July of 2024.
-The bill was passed to improve housing affordability in San Francisco and nearby cities, so you now can't charge more than one month's rent as a security deposit for both furnished and unfurnished units.
+A new bill was signed in October of 2023 that limits security deposits to one month's rent for both furnished and unfurnished units.
+This new law limiting security deposits will take effect in July of 2024.

 This bill aligns with updated regulations to ensure fair practices and will help renters comply with new regulations, making rental costs more manageable and equitable.